HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 {% include img-portrait.html img="gic-ecosystem_new.png" caption = "Figure 2-12 Quality Improvement Ecosystem - Gaps in Care" %}

-The Gaps in Care flow is between a provider and a measurement organization’s system performing analytics.
+The gaps in care flow is between a provider and a measurement organization’s system performing analytics.

 Note that this implementation guide does not address actual workflow around managing the process of requesting a Gaps in Care Report and to whom the report should be sent.